 Since then, Phoenix has gone on to lend his cred to films, campaigns, and protests around the world in the name of saving animals.
 He narrated the 2005 documentary Earthlings.
 Regarded as one of the most important animal rights films of all time, Earthlings details the exploitation of animals for food, clothing, research, and entertainment.

-Both Phoenix and his fiancé, actress Rooney Mara, narrated another animal rights, film: 2018’s Dominion.
+Both Phoenix and his fiancé, actor Rooney Mara, narrated another animal rights film: 2018’s Dominion.
 Much like Earthlings, this film exposes animal cruelty in Australia.

 The couple have also appeared at protests and slaughterhouse vigils together.